OutSystems/docs-odc/src/error/intc/os-intc-60007.md

 #### Recommended action

 1. Verify the server address and port number are correct.
 1. Verify the status of the server with your IT department.
-If the server is online, you may need to configure a secure gateway to allow connections from ODC to your server.
-For more information, see [secure gateways](https://success.outsystems.com/documentation/outsystems_developer_cloud/configuration_management/configure_a_secure_gateway_to_your_private_network/).
+If the server is online, you may need to configure a private gateway to allow connections from ODC to your server.
+For more information, see [private gateways](../../eap/configuration-management/private-gateway.md).

 ### No permissions